 Fairfax, VA 22030

-Linda H. Mason is a Professor of Education and the Endowed Director of the Helen A. Kellar Institute for Human disAbility.
-Prior to completing her Ph.D. in 2002 at the University of Maryland, Dr. Mason was an elementary school learning support teacher for seven years, two of which she served as student support team leader.
-Dr. Mason conducts research in content reading comprehension and writing interventions addressing intensive instructional support for students and for supporting learning in inclusive classrooms.
-Dr. Mason is on 7 editorial boards and is the current Editor-in-Chief of Learning Disabilities Research and Practice.
-Dr. Mason has over 70 peer-reviewed and book chapter publications, 3 co-authored books, and over 150 presentations at academic- and practitioner-focused conferences.
-She served as the Council for Exceptional Children Division of Learning Disabilities President and as the-Division of Research (DR) Treasurer.
-Dr. Mason was awarded the CEC-DR Distinguished Early Career Award in 2011.
-Dr. Mason especially enjoys international collaborations; in addition to multiple international presentations, she has worked closely with teachers and researchers in the Netherlands and China.
-Dr. Mason also received a Fulbright Scholarship to the University of Szeged, Hungary where she taught master and doctoral classes.
+Dr. Linda H. Mason is a Professor of Special Education and the Endowed Director of the Helen A. Kellar Institute for Human disAbility at George Mason University.
+Prior to completing her doctorate at the University of Maryland, Dr. Mason was an elementary school learning support teacher for seven years, during two of which she served as student support team leader.
+Dr. Mason has received over six million dollars in funding to support her research in content reading comprehension and writing interventions to support students with learning disabilities in inclusive classrooms.
+She is the former Editor-in-Chief of Learning Disabilities Research and Practice and currently a Co-Editor of the Journal of Inclusive Post-Secondary Education.
+She has published over 75 peer-reviewed articles and book chapters and three co-authored books (English and French translation), and presented at 150+ presentations at academic- and practitioner-focused conferences.
+Dr. Mason served as President for the Division of Learning Disabilities, Council for Exceptional Children and is a Fellow and Board Member, International Academy for Research in Learning Disabilities.
+In 2011, Dr. Mason was awarded the Council for Exceptional Children, Division of Research Distinguished Early Career Award was awarded a Fulbright Scholarship to teach graduate courses in learning, attention, and behavioral disabilities at the University of Szeged, Hungary.
+In 2021, she was awarded the Council for Exceptional Children Research Award.
+Dr. Mason especially enjoys international collaborations; in addition to multiple international presentations, she has worked closely with teachers and researchers in Mexico, the Netherlands, and China.

 Mason, L.H., Reid, R., & Hagaman, J. (2012).
 Building comprehension in adolescents: Powerful strategies for improving reading and writing in content areas.
-Baltimore, MD: Brooks Publishing Co.
+Brooks Publishing Co.
 Inc.

 Gersten, R., Harris, K.R., & Mason, L.H.
 (2017).
 Beyond reading: The less addressed aspects of research in learning disabilities: Introduction to the special issue.
 Learning Disabilities Research & Practice, 32, 137-139.